 Our plan is to land at Sandy Bay, one of three breeding areas in the Auckland Islands for the Hooker’s or New Zealand Sea Lion, a rare member of the seal family.
 Beachmaster bulls gather on the beach defending their harems from younger (ambitious) males, to mate with the cows shortly after they have given birth of a single pup.
 Hookers or New Zealand Sea Lion numbers are in a slow decline, for reasons which are not obvious but most probably connected with a nearby squid fishery.

 During our day ashore there will be several options, some longer walks, some shorter walks and time to spend just sitting and enjoying the wildlife.
-The walking is relatively easy, a board walk traverses the island to the dramatic western cliffs from there we follow the coast on the circumnavigation of the island.
+The walking is relatively easy, a board walk traverses the island to the dramatic western cliffs and from there we follow the coast on the circumnavigation of the island.

 Birds that we are likely to encounter include the following species: Southern Royal Albatross, Northern Giant Petrel, Auckland Island Shag, Auckland Island Flightless Teal, Auckland Island Banded Dotterel, Auckland Island Tomtit, Bellbird, Pipit, Red-crowned Parakeet, Yellow-eyed Penguin and Light- mantled Sooty Albatross.
 There is also a very good chance of seeing the Subantarctic Snipe.
 Other more common species we will see include the Goldfinch, Song Thrush, Blackbird, European Starling, Red-billed Gull and Redpoll.
 On Derry Castle Reef we will look for migratory waders which could include Bar-tailed Godwit, Turnstone and possibly vagrants.

-In the south of the archipelago there is a very large sheltered harbor it is rich in human history including shipwrecks, treasure hunters, coastwatchers and of course scientific parties.
+In the south of the archipelago there is a very large sheltered harbor that is rich in human history including shipwrecks, treasure hunters, coastwatchers and of course scientific parties.
 We plan to arrive early morning from our anchorage at Enderby Island.
 We enter the harbor through the eastern entrance which is guarded on both sides by dramatic cliffs and rugged tussock covered hills.

 Our activities here today are totally weather dependent.
 We have a number of options.
-If the weather is OK there will be an opportunity for the more energetic expeditioners to climb to the South West Cape and visit the Shy Mollymawk colony.
+If the weather is OK there will be an opportunity for the more energetic expeditioners to climb to the South West Capeand to visit the Shy Mollymawk colony.
 Above the colony we occasionally see Gibson’s Wandering Albatross breeding.
 This climb provides magnificent views in all directions, especially over the western entrance to Carnley Harbor, Adams Island and Western Harbor.
 For those not able to make the climb (it is reasonably difficult) there will be an opportunity to Zodiac cruise along the coast of Adams Island and Western Harbor, with landings in the later.

 Other options include the Tagua Bay coastwatchers hut and lookout (the former is derelict) which was occupied during the Second World War.
 We could visit Epigwatt and the remains of the ‘Grafton’ which was wrecked here in 1864.
 All five men aboard survived and lived here for 18 months before sailing their modified dinghy to New Zealand to get help.
 Two of the survivors wrote books about their ordeal.
 Their first hand accounts tell us a lot about their time here.
 Alternatively we may visit the Erlagan clearing where a German Merchant ship cut firewood to fire its boilers after slipping its moorings in Dunedin on the eve of the Second World War.
 Another potential site is Camp Cove where we can see the remains of the castaway depots established and maintained by the New Zealand government between the 1860s and early 1900s.
 We depart this afternoon for Macquarie Island.